cowboysdude/MMM-rfacts/README.md

     cd MagicMirror/modules/MMM-rfacts
     npm install

-#  Add it to your config...
+#  Add to config.js

            {
 	        disabled: false,
             module: 'MMM-rfacts',
-            position: 'bottom_bar'
+            position: 'bottom_bar',
+	        config:
+	    	 {
+		  lang: "en",  //facts will be translated to this language according to ISO-639-1 code }
            },

   NO kidding, just that simple!!!

 # There are translation files for
       German
 	  Swedish
 	  Danish
 	  Chinese